JuanGuerrero09/apuntes/02 Master/S1 TU Dresden/01 Climatology and Hydrology/Climatology/Classes/CG C02.md

 ---
 # 🐢 Definitions

+- **Flux**: Ability to transport X along a gradient of the relevant characteristic
+- **Sensible Heat Flux**: The **turbulent vertical transport of heat** between the surface and the atmosphere caused by temperature gradients.
+Represents how much **thermal energy** is being moved from warmer air parcels to cooler ones (or vice versa).
+- **Water Vapour (Latent Heat) Flux**: The **turbulent vertical transport of water vapour**, driven by the gradient of water vapour density.
+Represents **evaporation or condensation processes**, because moving water vapour also transfers latent heat.
+- **Shear Stress / Momentum Flux** The **turbulent transport of horizontal momentum** due to vertical wind shear.
+Describes how turbulence transfers **wind momentum**, creating drag on the surface and shaping wind profiles.
 - **Ground Heat Flux** — Rate of heat transfer between the Earth’s surface and subsurface layers; part of the surface energy balance.
 - **Flux–Gradient Relationship** — Principle stating that any flux (heat, water, momentum) occurs in proportion to the gradient of a driving variable (temperature, potential, etc.).
 - **Thermal Conductivity** — Ability of a material to conduct heat; higher in moist soils due to better particle contact.